tagion/tagion/docs/gov/glossary/index.md

 ## Open/Closed

 Refers to networks being built on Tagion code and being unconnected (closed) to the mainnet or connected (open).
-The latter is what we call “federated Subsystems”, the former need to comply with the terms of our licensing regime.
+The latter is what we call “[Federated Subsystems](#federated-subsystem)”, the former need to comply with the terms of our licensing regime.

 ## Ordering (fair)